LaToya Evans

 Principal and Chief Communications Officer

-LaToya holds a Master of Arts in organizational leadership with a concentration in crisis communications from Marist College in Poughkeepsie, NY and a Bachelor of Arts in journalism and mass communication from the University of North Carolina at Chapel Hill.
+College in Poughkeepsie, NY and a B.A. in journalism and mass communication from the University of North Carolina at Chapel Hill.
 She is a graduate of E.E.
-Smith High School, where the LaToya Evans Academic Excellence Scholarship has been given in her honor annually since 2004.
+Smith High School where the LaToya Evans Academic Excellence Scholarship has been given in her honor annually since 2004.